Comments from Mr. PGC:

 Bailey was an influential botanist and horticulturist who helped create the modern study of cultivated plants.
 He and his daughter, Ethel Zoe Bailey, compiled the massive work, Hortus: A Concise Dictionary of Gardening, General Horticulture and Cultivated Plants in North America.

-Plant species associated with him often include the name 'banksii.'
-Some of them are Grevillea banksii, Pterostylis banksii, Leptaspis banksii, Onychoteuthis banksii, Hormosira banksii, Hibbertia banksii, Heteronympha banksii, Astelia banksii, Musa acuminata subsp. banksii, Cordyline banksii, Musa banksii).
+Plant species associated with Sir Joseph Banks often include the epithet 'banksii.'
+Some of them are Grevillea banksii, Pterostylis banksii, Leptaspis banksii, Onychoteuthis banksii, Hormosira banksii, Hibbertia banksii, Heteronympha banksii, Astelia banksii, Musa acuminata subsp. banksii, Cordyline banksii, and Musa banksii.

-William James Beal studied under Louis Agassiz and Asa Gray at Harvard University.
+William James Beal studied under famed botanists, Louis Agassiz and Asa Gray, at Harvard University in the 1850s.
 He lectured in botany at the University of Chicago before serving as Professor of Botany at Michigan Agricultural College (now Michigan State University) from 1870-1910 where one of his students was Liberty Hyde Bailey.
-Beal designed the oldest continuously operated botanical garden in the US.
-In 1879 on the campus in East Lansing, Michigan.
-Dr. Beal began his vitality experiment by burying 1,000 seeds from twenty different plant species to test seed germination.

-He wrote, The New Botany, in which he emphasized naturalistic design with both native and exotic plants.
-His outdoor laboratory (WJ Beal Botanical Garden) has expanded to 6 acres and over 5,000 species, and is acknowledged as the oldest of North American botanical gardens.
+Beal wrote, The New Botany, in which he emphasized naturalistic design with both native and exotic plants.
+His outdoor laboratory (W.J.
+Beal Botanical Garden) has expanded to 6 acres and over 5,000 species.
+The plants are divided into categories based on plant families or economic uses.

 Josephine married the Vicomte de Beauharnais, then Napoleon I, from whom she was divorced in 1809.
 Empress Josephine gathered a famous nineteenth century collection of roses at the Château de Malmaison.
 The roses she collected may still be seen at l'Haÿ-les-Roses in Paris.